ShatteredHorizon/weedhack-login-mod/README.md

 Place the downloaded .jar file in the mods folder inside your Minecraft directory.

-Launch Minecraft using the Forge profile.
+Launch Minecraft using the Fabric profile.